Polish House, Bydgoszcz: During WW2

-Period after 1945
+After 1945

 After World War II, the House was soon repaired and opened again for meetings of Catholic associations and for the activities of the pastoral ministry of the deaf and the academic ministry.
 In 1950, a semi-public chapel was established here, and in 1961 it became a public one dedicated to St. Adalbert.

 From that time on, the building served as a place of worship bringing together young people, intelligentsia and the pastoral care of the deaf.
 On 25 August 1964, Primate Cardinal Stefan Wyszyński established in the St. Adalbert chapel the city's first center for Academic pastoral care.
 Many activities were held at the House: regular Sunday masses, conservatories for students, integration meetings and special occasions services.
 The students and academic staff living there were placed under surveillance by the PRL Security Service.
 On 14 December 1971, the seat of academic ministry was moved to the nearby Poor Clares' Church and the services for children and deaf people transferred to the Catholic House.

 In 1989, a monument to Leon Barciszewski, a Mayor of Bydgoszcz killed in 1939 by Nazis, was unveiled in the square in front of the House.
 It was moved in 2007 to the Wool Market Square.
 From 1982 to 2000, the building housed lectures organised by the Primate's Institute of Christian Culture (Prymasowski Instytut Kultury Chrześcijańskiej).
 In 2001, it was decided to close the edifice, because of its poor technical condition.

 After the establishment of Bydgoszcz's Diocese in 2004, the local curia took over the administration of the House and planned its refurbishment.
 Some renovation works began in 2007, partly by means of grants from the Bydgoszcz City Hall.
 Thanks to an EU grant under the Regional Operational Program for the Kuyavian–Pomeranian Voivodeship, the building was thoroughly overhauled and transformed into the Institute of Culture – Polish House (Instytut Kultury – Dom Polski), dedicated to cultural and social activities.
 Furthermore, the edifice houses the diocesan conference center and is scheduled to welcome the future Museum of the Bydgoszcz Diocese.

 The official opening ceremony of the Institute of Culture – Polish House took place on 24 May 2012, in the presence of Jan Tyrawa, then Bishop of Bydgoszcz, and Rafał Bruski, the President of Bydgoszcz.

-Architecture

-The 2-storey house has a T-shaped footprint, with its main frontage looking eastwards, in the direction of the Mostowa street and its crossing over the Brda river.

-The main facade displays tall round top windows, crowned by eyelid dormers and a small onion-shaped wall gable.